WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Format:
-`Role Change <Target> to '<Role>'` (Change a player's role) `Surpressed Role Change <Target> to 'Role'` (Change a player's role, but surpress starting abilities)
-`Alignment Change <Target> to '<Alignment>'` (changes a player's alignment - only valid of unaligned players) `Group Change <Target> to '<Group>'` (Change a group's name, but not member roles)
+`Role Change <Target> to '<Role>'` (Change a player's role) `Alignment Change <Target> to '<Alignment>'` (changes a player's alignment - only valid of unaligned players) `Group Change <Target> to '<Group>'` (Change a group's name, but not member roles)